aisahodzic/IntroToIM/finalProject/journal.md

  - connecting big buttons to arduino and sending right information from them
  - making a starting game interface on top of the serial communication

+29th April 2022

+- putting buttons on the board
+- assembling Arudino connection wtih Arcade buttons and making serial connection work
+- connecting all the parts together - the software (p5js) and physical components (Arduino board and gaming board with buttons)

 User Testing (Eid Break)

 [User Testing Video 1](https://youtube.com/shorts/kEi7z6hKAFc?feature=share)